dtinth/babel-plugin-__coverage__/README.md

     //                          <-------> S4
     ```

-2. Logical operator’s right hand side expression is treated as a statement, because it may be shrot-circuited.
+2. Logical operator’s right hand side expression is treated as a statement, because it may be short-circuited.

     ```js
        const value = a + b || a - b